Difficulty Level

 - Download the Inkscape SVG Quick Guide template

-- Read our Basic & Advanced SVG Workflows support guide.
+- Read our Classic & Advanced SVG Workflows support guide.

 For this project, we used Inkscape because it’s free and its default is to save files as SVGs—exactly what we need!